Impact of Television

 It didn’t take coaches long to realize the power of cameras and film as coaching tools.
 Cleveland Browns coach Paul Brown became the first coach to use film to scout other players and coaches and to evaluate his own players.

 Today, every team uses coaches’ tapes.
 In addition to the network feed, the NFL captures game action from two cameras positioned high above the field in every stadium.
 The “All-22” angle captures every player on the field in a single shot, and the “End Zone” camera provides a downfield view as the play unfolds.
-The league now makes these resources available to fans as well.
+The league now makes these resources available to fans through NFL Game Pass as well.

 The proprietary NFL Vision software also enables the league to use game footage to help protect players and evaluate both the officials and the rules of the game.